Variational data assimilation for the wave equation in heterogeneous media: Numerical investigation of stability: Fully discrete discontinuous-in-time discretization

 \section{Fully discrete discontinuous-in-time discretization}

-In this section, we present a fully discrete discontinuous-in-time finite element method for discretizing the data assimilation problem \eqref{eq:waveEquation}-\eqref{eq:IF-conditions}+\eqref{eq:dataMatch}, extending the method from \cite{BP24} to the heterogeneous case. \Cref{sec:spaceTimeDiscretization} describes the geometric partition of the space-time domain $Q$ into time slabs, followed by the full discretization in \cref{sec:method}.
+In this section, we present a fully discrete discontinuous-in-time finite element method for discretizing the data assimilation problem \eqref{eq:waveEquation}-\eqref{eq:IF-conditions}+\eqref{eq:dataMatch}, extending the method from \cite{BP24} to the heterogeneous case. \Cref{sec:spaceTimeDiscretization} describes the geometric partition of the space-time domain $Q$ into time slabs, followed by the full discretization in \cref{sec:method}. \jp{The chosen discretization allows for an iterative solution of the linear systems which is described in detail in \cite[Section 5]{BP24}. }